adityamishra1006/wheather-app/README.md

 If you prefer to search for a specific city, you can do so by entering the city name when prompted.

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute, please fork the repository and create a pull request with your changes.

 ## Contact